Claude Code Plugins

 4. Generates complete machine_readable sections with:

-• parameters definitions
+• parameters - caller-provided inputs

-• actions (operations and logic)
+• actions - operations and logic

-5. Converts monetary amounts to eurocent (€795.47 → 79547)
+5. Converts monetary amounts to eurocent (€ 795,47 → 79547)

 6. Creates TODO comments for missing external law references